Brief Description

 Additional Information

-Many additional tests are available through the Centers for Disease Control and Prevention in Atlanta, GA.
+Some additional tests are available through the Centers for Disease Control and Prevention in Atlanta, GA.
 Authorization must be made through the State Public Health Laboratory prior to submission of specimens.
-These additional tests include, but are not limited to, sensitivity testing.
-More information is available on request.

 Assistance in Bacterial Outbreak Situations